argoproj-labs/hera/docs/getting-started/walk-through/advanced-hera-features.md

 Script annotations also work with the regular `InlineScriptConstructor` for generating valid template parameters in the yaml instead of adding them in the `@script` decorator.

-We can avoid duplication of parameter names and default values.
+This allows us to avoid duplication of parameter names and default values.
 See the old version

 ```python
 @script(